Gelsenkirchen

-Gelsenkirchen was first documented in 1150, but it remained a tiny village until the 19th century, when the Industrial Revolution led to the growth of the entire area.
-In 1840, when the mining of coal began, 6,000 inhabitants lived in Gelsenkirchen; in 1900 the population had increased to 138,000.
-In the early 20th century, Gelsenkirchen was the most important coal mining town in Europe.
+Gelsenkirchen was first documented in 1150, but it remained a tiny village until the 19th century, when the Industrial Revolution led to the economic and population growth of the region.
+In 1840, when the mining of coal began, 6,000 inhabitants lived in Gelsenkirchen; by 1900 the population had increased to 138,000.
+In the early 20th century, Gelsenkirchen was the most important coalmining town in Europe.
 It was called the "city of a thousand fires" for the flames of mine gases flaring at night.
 In 1928, Gelsenkirchen was merged with the adjoining cities of Buer and Gelsenkirchen-Horst.
 The city bore the name Gelsenkirchen-Buer, until it was renamed Gelsenkirchen in 1930.
-The city remained a center of coal mining and oil refining during the Nazi Era, so it was often a target of Allied bombing raids during World War II.
-There are no longer colliers in Gelsenkirchen with the city searching for a new image, having been hit for decades with one of the highest unemployment rates in Germany.
-Today Germany's largest solar power plant is located in the city.
-In Gelsenkirchen-Scholven there is a coal-fired power station with the tallest chimneys in Germany (302 m).
+The city remained a center of coal mining and oil refining during the Nazi era, so was often a target of Allied bombing raids during World War II: nevertheless, over a third of the city's buildings date from before 1949.
+There are no longer coalmines in and around Gelsenkirchen; the city is searching for a new economic basis, having been afflicted for decades with one of the country's highest unemployment rates.